Aberdeen Drinking Water Quality

 Common questions about Aberdeen tap water quality

-Aberdeen tap water has some quality concerns but remains within acceptable EPA limits.
+Aberdeen tap water has some quality concerns but remains within current EPA limits.
 You may want to consider using a water filter, especially for drinking water.
 Check the detailed report for specific contaminant levels.

 Aberdeen has very hard water with a hardness of 623.5 ppm (36.5 grains per gallon).
 Very hard water causes significant mineral buildup.
 A water softener is recommended.